Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 example will exhaust the playground's heap memory; don't make it runnable. -->

 > You can get the full code [here](../../kotlinx-coroutines-core/jvm/test/guide/example-basic-06.kt).
 >
+> Unfortunately, it's currently impossible to run this snippet in the [Kotlin Playground](https://play.kotlinlang.org/) due to technical limitations.
+>
 {type="note"}